 Welcome to our A&FA Membership Management Site hosted by Wild Apricot!

-This is your chance to recognize a deserving peer, a mentor or a protege.
-Help us make our 79th anniversary celebration outstanding and memorable.
+Help us make our 80th anniversary celebration outstanding and memorable.
 The nomination submission deadline is 1 August, 2020 but do not hesitate to submit early.

 Martin Menez, Captain, USN (Ret.)

 Member Recruiting Reward!